Frequently Asked Questions

 • Fix inconsistencies: check all documents for inconsistencies or errors and make the necessary corrections.
 This can include errors in names, dates, or locations.

-• Translate and authenticate with an apostille documents: The documents must be translated into Italian by a sworn translator and then, if your country is a party to the Hague Convention, they must be apostilled to have international validity.
+• Translate and authenticate with an apostille documents: The documents must be translated into Italian by a sworn translator and authenticated with an apostille to have international validity.

-• Submit or present the documents: depending on your case, send or present the documents to the Italian Consulate in your jurisdiction or to the municipality in Italy.
+• Submit or present the documents: depending on your case, send or present the documents to the Italian authorities.
 For citizenship by marriage, an additional application must be filled out, including a test of Italian language proficiency that must be taken.

 • Recognition and registration: once approved, your citizenship will be registered in Italy, and you will be able to apply for your Italian passport.